Break Glass for Cash: A Micro Business Reality

 Cashflow isn’t a mystery, it’s a system.
-But when you’re in the thick of it, it often feels like chaos.
-The client work’s rolling in.
+But, when you’re in the thick of it, it often feels like chaos.
+The client work is rolling in.
 The pipeline looks healthy.
 But the bank balance?
 Still flatlining.

-To make matters worse, many founders get stuck in feast-or-famine mode.
-One month you’re pitching, the next you’re delivering, and by the time you look up, you’re chasing the next job again.
-It’s a cycle that plays havoc with your reserves and your confidence.
+To make matters worse, many micro business founders get stuck in feast-or-famine mode.
+One month they're pitching, the next they're delivering, and by the time they look up, they're chasing the next job again.
+It’s a cycle that plays havoc with their reserves and your confidence.

 Once you’ve got that visibility and the beginnings of a buffer, the next step is understanding why the gaps happen in the first place.
 Because most of the time, it’s not one big mistake.
 It’s a handful of small, recurring issues that chip away at your cashflow, month after month.